"Legs On The Wall ... physical performance ... with an Aussie cultural identity and a fearless bravado ...”

 Renee Dallow, CityHub

 BEETLE (2023-present), a critically acclaimed work for children and families, expands upon this core preoccupation of Legs’ current repertoire, encouraging care for the environment through inspiring a sense of wonder in nature; a value backed by rigorous attention to sustainability in company practices.
-Legs headquarters operate on carbon neutral power, with the Red Box now drawing from solar power generated on site, and our works routinely make use of re-purposed and recycled materials.
-Legs continue to pursue methods which will lessen our environmental footprint and aspire to play a further role in the pursuit of industry-wide sustainable arts practices.
+Leg’s ongoing and evolving approach to sustainability seeks to reduce and mitigate impact, while making the biggest difference with what we do.

-This values-led approach to creative storytelling can be traced across Legs’ four-decade history as a company founded in the 1980s on principles of gender equity, through landmark works such as Homeland (1998-9) celebrating multiculturalism, to First Nations led works such as Man With The Iron Neck (2018-9), and expressions of LGBITQA+ resilience and liberation behind works such as LOVERS (2023) and Holding Achilles (2022-present).
-Legs maintain the Red Box as a home for artist and sector development, provide free and low-cost training as well as our “Leg Up” and “Leg Room” mentorship residency programs, and act as leaders in our specialised fields of aerial performance and physical theatre.
+A values-led approach to creative storytelling can be traced across Legs’ four-decade history through landmark works such as Homeland (1998-9) celebrating multiculturalism, to First Nations led works such as Man With The Iron Neck (2018-9), and expressions of LGBITQA+ resilience and liberation behind works such as LOVERS (2023).
+Legs maintain the Red Box as a (solar powered) home for artist and sector development, provide free and low-cost training as well as our “Leg Up” and “Leg Room” mentorship residency programs, and act as leaders in our specialised fields of aerial performance and physical theatre.
 Legs On The Wall continue to kick against gravity, connecting with audiences from all walks of life with thought-provoking and adrenaline-inducing works built with ingenuity, bravado, and integrity.